 - All applied students go through a jury exam process at the end of each semester of study.
 A jury exam is similar to a final exam, except that the student demonstrates what he/she has learned by performing from his/her list of repertoire accumulated over the semester. - A student interested in majoring in music is given four semesters of study to develop his/her instrument toward proficiency standards.
 At the end of four semesters of study, the student must successfully complete the sophomore jury examination in order to continue study as a music major.
 (A jury form is used with a point system to determine this.
-A "progress report" is given by the third semester of study to help the student set goals to be successful.) - Performance Track students must demonstrate a high level of proficiency in their primary instrument and the potential ability to perform a senior recital. - Worship Track students must demonstrate a high level of proficiency in their primary instrument and progress on their secondary instrument with the potential ability to perform a senior worship recital.
+A "progress report" is given by the third semester of study to help the student set goals to be successful.) - Students with the single instrument emphasis must demonstrate a high level of proficiency in their primary instrument and the potential ability to perform a senior recital. - Students with the worship arts emphasis must demonstrate a high level of proficiency in their primary instrument and progress on their secondary instrument with the potential ability to perform a senior worship recital.